novix-sa/Pyplan/docs/User Guide/Introduction.md

 Visualization and user controls are grouped in interfaces for letting the user interact with your app and explore results.
 In this chapter it will be explained how to create, configure and share this apps. **Most important: no coding required!**

 ### Configuration
-The enterprise version of Pyplan is installed on a server or provided as a service through A. In this section it is explored the app architecture and how to administer users regarding security and resources.
+The enterprise version of Pyplan is installed on a server or provided as a service through Amazon Elastic Cloud.
+In this section it is explored the app architecture and how to administer users regarding security and resources.

-### Tutorials and Examples
+### Tutorials, Examples and Demos
-In the Public folder that you can access through the File Manager, you will find tutorials that will explain **"How to"** do many things.
+In the Public folder that you can access through the File Manager, you will find many Pylan models gropu tutorials that will explain **"How to"** do many things.
 The Examples are intended to demonstrate what is possible to do.
 It is up to you to go through its code to understand how to adapt or reuse any piece of code in your own project.